 This recipe for gyudon uses two ingredients that you may not be familiar with but are basic to Japanese cooking:

 - Dashi is an incredibly simple broth, and it forms one of the culinary cornerstones of Japanese cooking.
 It's made in about 10 minutes with just three ingredients: water, kombu (dried kelp), and bonito fish flakes.
 The resulting clear broth tastes like the essence of the sea.
 Dashi can be used to make a fantastic bowl of miso soup, to poach fish or vegetables, or to add savory umami flavor to any number of Japanese dishes.

 - Mirin is a common staple used in Japanese cooking.
 It's a type of rice wine, similar to sake, but with a lower alcohol and higher sugar content.
-Because the alcohol percentage is low, it easily burns off dring cooking.
+Since the alcohol percentage is low, it easily burns off during cooking.
 Mirin has a sweet flavor which makes it a nice contrast when used with saltier sauces like soy or tamari.
 It has a golden to light amber color and a slightly thick consistency.

 In Japan, gyudon is sometimes served with a raw egg yolk or onsen tamago (poached egg) in the center of the meat and onion mixture.
-As raw eggs are not recommended in the U.S., you can try making onsen tamago by pouring beaten eggs in the pan right before serving so that they will be cooked.
+As raw eggs are not recommended in the U.S., you can try making onsen tamago by pouring beaten eggs into the pan right before serving so that they will be cooked.

 - Cut the onion and green onion into thin slices and cut the meat into small pieces.

 - Put dashi, soy sauce, sugar, mirin, and sake in a large pan and bring to a boil over medium heat.

 - Add onion slices and simmer for a few minutes or until softened.

 - Add beef to the pan and simmer for a few minutes.